Economy of Suriname: Currency

 Between 2004 and 2022, the value of the new Surinamese dollar (SRD) was set by the central bank.
 The Central Bank of Suriname spent much of Suriname's foreign currency reserves supporting the official exchange rates as inflation and other factors caused the real value of the Surinamese dollar to decline against other reserve currencies.
 As with the previous Surinamese guilder, the difference between the official exchange rate and the decreasing real value of the currency allowed black market currency trading to thrive.
 In June 2021, the central bank devalued the SRD by 33% and announced the currency would float freely.
-By June 2022, official exchange rates begane to reflect the real floating exchange rate.
+By June 2022, official exchange rates began to reflect the real floating exchange rate.

-External Debt & Restructuring
+External debt and restructuring

 As of February 2021, Suriname's external debt stands at US$4 billion.
-Of this amount, the nation is currently seeking to restructure a total of US$675 million in loans.
-Suriname has retained French investment bank Lazard to act as its Financial Advisor during the restructuring.
+Of this amount, the nation sought to restructure a total of US$675 million in loans.
+Suriname retained French investment bank Lazard to act as its financial advisor during the restructuring.

+Stock Exchange

+The Suriname Stock Exchange (SSX) is the stock exchange of Suriname.
+The exchange was established in 1994 by the Association for Securities Trading in Suriname (VvES), founded on January 1, 1994.
+Stock trading does not occur daily but twice a month on the first and third Thursday.
+There are twelve companies listed on the exchange.

+Major events

+In April 2025, Suriname experienced a significant rise in the price of the euro, which reached SRD 41.33.
+Finance and Planning Minister Stanley Raghoebarsing attributed the increase to international developments, particularly the weakening of the U.S. dollar following new American trade policies.
+On 3 April 2025, U.S. President Donald Trump announced a 10% tariff on all imports and higher rates on goods from around 60 economies.
+These measures, analysts noted, could trigger global economic disruptions.
+Raghoebarsing emphasized that the euro surge was not due to domestic policy and urged the public not to panic.

+Mechanisms

+There are several Chambers of Commerce that are supporting the economy.
+The general Chamber of Commerce and Factories (KKF) is located in Paramaribo.
+It was founded on 1 May 1910 and has nearly 30,000 members in 2019 that provide more than 150,000 jobs.
+Next to that, there are several international Chambers.
+One of them is the Suriname-Netherlands Chamber of Commerce that is established at the embassy of Suriname in The Hague.
+At the Chamber it is possible to found a Surinamese company in the Netherlands.
+Furthermore there is a Suriname-Guyana Chamber of Commerce, a Suriname-India Chamber of Commerce and Industry and a Ghana-Suriname Chamber of Commerce.

+In 2021 the government of Suriname founded the Suriname Investment and Trade Agency (SITA) to support international investments in Suriname and exports of Surinamese products abroad.

 Statistics

-The following table shows the main economic indicators in 1990–2017.
+The following table shows the main economic indicators in 1980–2021 (with IMF staff estimates for 2020–2028).
+Inflation below 5% is in green.

-Industrial production growth rate: 6.5% (1994 est.)